Continuous effort, not strength or intelligence is the key to unlocking our potential.

 Many people quit when facing adversity.
 This is why they never reach their full potential.
 And they generally always quit for the wrong reasons.
 They quit because they lack confidence.
-Or, in other words, they lack the knowledge, skills, resources, support or experience to get the job done.
+In other words, they lack the knowledge, skills, resources, support or experience to get the job done.
 These aren’t reasons to quit.
-These are simply things you can acquire over time.
+These are rather things you can acquire over time.

 With this in mind, your physical drive needs to be backed by boldness, confidence, and determination to fight through your struggles.
-Moreover, it requires a calm demeanor that isn’t fazed by setbacks — that welcomes change as a positive and beneficial experience.
+Moreover, it requires a calm demeanor that isn’t fazed by setbacks.
+A demeanor that welcomes change as a positive and beneficial experience.
 This is the only way you will maximize your full potential.

 Challenging Yourself Through a Competitive Spirit